Skip to main content

 Skip table of contents

-Converting a Draft SI/SSI into a Made version
+Converting a Draft SI/SSI/NISR into a Made version

 Introduction

-SI/SSIs subject to the affirmative procedure will be initially laid in the form of a Draft SI/SSIs.
-Once they have received approval through Parliamentary procedures they will need converting to made (strictly speaking, ‘to be made’, as an S.I. is only made when signed).
+SI/SSI/NISRs (‘SIs’) subject to the affirmative procedure will be initially laid in the form of a Draft SI.
+Once they have received approval through Parliamentary procedures they will need converting to made (strictly speaking, ‘to be made’, as an SI is only made when signed).

-Lawmaker allows users to easily convert a Draft SI/SSI to a Made SI/SSI, automatically making all necessary updates to the document and underlying XML.
+Lawmaker allows users to easily convert a Draft SI to a Made SI, automatically making all necessary updates to the document and underlying XML.

-1. Before you convert your document, you will need to have a Significant version of your document marked as ‘Submitted to TNA’.
+Recommended: Before you convert your SI to ‘made’, we recommend you create a Significant version marked as ‘Submitted to TNA’, as the version you will convert.

 See this guidance on how to create this: Submitting an SI/SSI to TNA